Documenting Wildlife in the Path of the Border Wall

 Sky Island Alliance’s binational Border Wildlife Study documents the remarkable diversity of wildlife species under imminent threat from active border wall construction between Arizona and Mexico.
-Established in March 2020 in partnership with Naturalia and Patagonia Area Resource Alliance, our camera array collected thousands of wildlife photographs and documented 71 species in the path of the border wall in the first 90 days of the study.
+Established in March 2020 in partnership with Naturalia, our camera array has collected over 12,000 wildlife photographs and documented more than 100 species in the path of the border wall in the first 180 days of the study.

 El muro fronterizo entre Sonora y Arizona es contrario al espíritu de cooperación entre su gente, a la cultura compartida y a un territorio con alta biodiversidad que se mantiene por los corredores biológicos compartidos.